-Opportunistic surveys will continue annually, and the next intensive survey is due in 2025.
-Should our opportunistic koala density surveys suggest reductions in koala numbers between 5-year survey events, a supplementary assessment will be implemented to review the likely cause of the reduced occurrence of koala within the offset area in accordance with the Offset Area Management Plan requirements (Appendix 1 action #2.1.5.7).
+Should koala density be found to significantly reduce (as defined by the applied survey method or expert) between survey events, a supplementary assessment will be implemented to review the likely cause of the reduced occurrence of koala within the offset area in accordance with the Offset Area Management Plan requirements (Appendix 1 action #2.1.5.1).
 In addition to the existing population, the property will continue to act as a release site for recuperated koalas that were found close to the property.
-The next intensive site-wide scat surveys, spotlighting surveys and tracking activities are planned for the Year 10 reporting period (2024).